Courseiva

 Why this answer

-The error 'token count per user (3) exceeded' means that the entity (user or role) has reached the maximum number of tokens allowed.
-This is controlled by the 'token_count_limit' parameter in the token role.
-Option B is wrong because it's not about TTL.
+The error 'token count per user (3) exceeded' indicates that the number of tokens issued for that entity (user or role) has exceeded the maximum allowed, which is controlled by the 'token_count_limit' parameter in the token role.
+Option D correctly identifies this limit as the cause.
+Option A is irrelevant because revocation count is not involved.

 MCQmedium